 Complexity Costs: The Quantified Impact

-Research across multiple sectors quantifies the substantial costs of portfolio complexity.
-Understanding these costs is essential for any business transformation initiative, as outlined in Todd Hagopian’s speaking engagements on organizational change.
+Research across multiple sectors quantifies complexity’s drag on performance: it can cut overall equipment effectiveness by up to 20 percentage points, add 2–5% to cost of goods sold through procurement, and — when reduced — lower COGS by 4–7 points while lifting sales.
+Understanding these costs is essential to any transformation initiative, as outlined in Todd Hagopian’s speaking engagements on organizational change.

-A manufacturing analysis revealed that a biscuit manufacturer was able to reduce the number of product specifications in its portfolio by nearly 60 percent, while reducing the number of SKUs by only 15 percent, expecting to lower COGS by 4 to 7 percentage points and increase sales by up to 2 percentage points.[7]
+A manufacturing analysis found a biscuit manufacturer able to reduce product specifications in its portfolio by nearly 60 percent while cutting SKUs by only 15 percent, expecting to lower COGS by 4 to 7 percentage points and increase sales by up to 2 percentage points.[7]

 When complexity is bad, it creates unwarranted cost, fragmentation, and consumer confusion, according to McKinsey research on consumer-first product portfolios.[9]